 It is notable that the GFX 50S has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The GX85 lacks such a headphone port.

 Both the GX85 and the GFX 50S are recent models that feature in their makers' current product line-up.
 The GX85 replaced the earlier Panasonic GX7, while the GFX 50S does not have a direct predecessor.

 Review summary: Panasonic GX85 vs Fujifilm GFX 50S

-So what conclusions can be drawn?
+So what is the bottom line?
 Is there a clear favorite between the Panasonic GX85 and the Fujifilm GFX 50S?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/30p).